acumos/documentation/docs/AcumosUser/oneclick-deploy/user-guide.rst

 * federated subscription to public marketplace models
 * verification of subscribed model presence in public marketplace
 * creation of composite solution
-* addition of probe to composite solution
+* addition of probe to composite solutionany
 * setting Datasource model Category "Data Sources" and Toolkit "Data Broker"
 * creation of composite solution with Datasource
 * model deployment in private kubernetes ("deploy to local")

   * simple model
   * composite model
   * composite model with Probe